Development

 cargo run -- --refresh-prices

-The TUI and desktop configuration pages can also download the LiteLLM-derived snapshot into the local config directory after confirmation.
+The TUI and desktop configuration pages can also download the published pricing books into the local config directory after confirmation and reload pricing in-process.
 Because the archive stores cost_usd at import time, refreshed pricing applies to newly imported calls; existing historical rows keep their original USD cost.
 Builds made with --no-default-features compile without these download actions.

-Press e on the Dashboard to open the export picker.
-Output defaults to the user’s Downloads folder, falling back to ~/Downloads and then <config dir>/tokenuse/exports/ if the platform does not expose a Downloads directory.
-Press f or b inside the export picker to choose another folder for the current TUI session.
-Export files never overwrite prior runs — every filename is timestamped with YYYYMMDDTHHMMSS and slugged with the active period, tool, and project filter (for example tokenuse-20260429T160054-week-claude-allprojects.json).
+Press e on Dashboard, Usage, or Session pages to open the report picker.
+Output defaults to the user’s Downloads folder, falling back to ~/Downloads and then <config dir>/tokenuse/reports/ if the platform does not expose a Downloads directory.
+Press f or b inside the report picker to choose another folder for the current TUI session.
+Report files never overwrite prior runs: every filename is timestamped with YYYYMMDDTHHMMSS and slugged with the chosen period and project scope.

 FormatOutputNotes

-PNGone .png fileSame render as SVG, rasterized via plotters’ bitmap backend.
+PNGone .png fileSame one-page executive summary rendered through plotters’ bitmap backend.

 Configuration And Currency